Everest Base Camp Trek

 Before leaving Tengboche, don’t miss capturing the stunning sunrise view over Ama Dablam.
 This will be one of the points of interest you will cherish for a lifetime.

 This place is one of the best points to capture the striking views of Mt.
-Ama Dablam 6,812 meters (22,349 ft).
+Ama Dablam, 6,812 meters (22,349 ft).

 The trail further leads along the glacial river until we arrive at today’s destination, Dingboche.
 En route, we will be passing through various small villages, prayer flags, mani walls, Chorterns, and prayer wheels.